wendyverdonk93/docs/content/integrations/ecommerce-integrations/prestashop-1-6/manual.md

 1. Unpack the contents of the .zip archive and upload the "modules" folder via SFTP to the PrestaShop root directoy, merging the two folders.

 ### 3. Configuration
-1. Navigate to the backend of your webshop and navigate to _Modules and Services→ Payments and Gateways_
+1. Navigate to the backend of your webshop and navigate to _Modules and Services > Payments and Gateways_

 _It is essential that the MultiSafepay Core Module (MultiSafepay) is installed and configured.
 Reason being that all payment methods are more or less dependent on settings and/or the API key in the core module_